 HLS 450 Introduction to Global Health (A,I).
 Prerequisite/corequisite: HLS 488 (may be taken concurrently).
 Provides an introduction to the nature of global health issues focusing on factors that determine health in the major geographical regions of the world.
 Covers topics of child and maternal health, nutrition, epidemiology of infectious diseases such as HIV/AIDS, tuberculosis, malaria.
 Includes discussions about international health agencies, NGOs, successful global health interventions and the Millennium Development Goals.
 Students will also complete a service learning project.
 3 Cr.
 Every Semester.

 HLS 455 Ethics in AOD (A).
 Prerequisite/corequisite: HLS 418 or HLS 409 (may be taken concurrently).
 Students are introduced to content to assist them to develop a personal framework for ethical action and become more effective in addressing ethical issues in the field of alcohol and drug dependency counseling.
 Numerous ethical standards including OASAS and NAADAC codes of ethics are examined so that students thoroughly understand their ethical obligations as counselors.
-This course requires completion of a "Skill Demonstration Project".
-It is repeatable for up to 9 credits when skill demonstration projects vary.
 3 Cr.
 Every Semester.

 HLS 470 Health Implications of Stress (A).
 Involves a comprehensive study of research, theory, and empirical knowledge of the psychosomatic implications of stress on health and disease.
 Examines the nature of stress, and the effects of stress on the human organism, including an examination of physiological, psychological, and behavioral symptoms and changes.
 Also examines the causes of stress during various stages of life, as well as occupational and family sources of stress; and studies and allows for the practice of behavioral interventions and specific techniques.
 3 Cr.